-- Participants gain an overview of value chains and the variety of potential uses for their biological resources and associated traditional knowledge. - Participants recognize their role in the value chain. - Participants see the relationship between different actors in the value chain.
+Participants gain an overview of value chains and the variety of potential uses for their biological resources

-- Tell the participants they are looking at a value chain.
-Explain that this is a representation of different activities leading up to the production and sale of products in the market. - Ask participants what the arrows signify.
-Elicit that these show the flow of resources and knowledge through the value chain to different users and uses. - Ask participants to point to the different types of users.
+- Solution Ask participants what the arrows signify.
+Elicit that these show the flow of resources and knowledge through the value chain to different users and uses. - Solution Ask participants to point to the different types of users.
 Ask the participants to explain who the different actors might be and what the different uses are. - Explain that the image is simplified and that in reality, value chains are much more complex.
 Biological resources and traditional knowledge may be transferred and used by various actors for different purposes right across the world.

 - Where are resources and/or associated traditional knowledge taken when they leave your community?
-How are these things used and by whom? - ?
-Can you give any examples of products sold in the market that are made from a resource sourced in your territory or based on your traditional knowledge?
+How are these things used and by whom? - Can you give any examples of products sold in the market that are made from a resource sourced in your territory or based on your traditional knowledge?